derekcavaliero/leadvids/README.md

 Additional providers will be added in the future.

-**What form providers are supported?**
+## What form providers are supported?

 Leadvids supports the following embedded form providers:

 - HubSpot
 - Marketo

-**Browser & Device Support**
+## Browser & Device Support

+**Mobile**

 In an effort to provide the best user experience, Leadvids will not function when the viewport width is less than 768px.
 This is for 2 reasons:

 1. Certain mobile browsers (such as iOS) automatically play the video in fullscreen mode.
 2. The players would be too small to provide a usable interface.

+**Tablet & Desktop**

+- IE 11+

-Desktop browser support varies depending on capabilities of each video provider API.
+Support may vary depending on capabilities of each video and form provider.

 See the links below for each providers API reference:

 - Vimeo - https://github.com/vimeo/player.js#browser-support